History of Bihar: Mahajanapadas

-In the later Vedic Age, a number of small kingdoms or city states, dominated Magadha.
-Many of these states have been mentioned in Buddhist and Jaina literature as far back as 1000 BCE.
-By 500 BCE, sixteen monarchies and 'republics' known as the Mahajanapadas —Kasi, Kosala, Anga, Magadha, Vajji (or Vriji), Malla, Chedi, Vatsa (or Vamsa), Kuru, Panchala, Matsya (or Maccha), Surasena, Assaka, Avanti, Gandhara and Kamboja— stretched across the Indo-Gangetic plains from modern-day Afghanistan to Bengal and Maharashtra.
-Vajji covered the modern North Bihar, Magadha covered South-western Bihar while Anga covered South-eastern Bihar.
-Many of the sixteen kingdoms had coalesced to four major ones by 500/400 BCE, that is by the time of Siddhartha Gautama.
+In the later Vedic Age, a number of small kingdoms or city-states, dominated what is now Bihar.
+Many of these states have been mentioned in Buddhist and Jaina literature as far back as 1000 BC.
+By 500 BC, sixteen monarchies and 'republics' known as the Mahajanapadas – Kasi, Kosala, Anga, Magadha, Vajji (or Vriji), Malla, Chedi, Vatsa (or Vamsa), Kuru, Panchala, Matsya (or Maccha), Surasena, Assaka, Avanti, Gandhara and Kamboja – stretched across the Indo-Gangetic plains from modern-day Afghanistan to Bengal and Maharashtra.

+The Vajji covered the modern North Bihar, Magadha covered South-western Bihar while Anga covered South-eastern Bihar.
+Many of the sixteen kingdoms had coalesced to four major ones by 500/400 BC, that is by the time of Siddhartha Gautama.
 These four were Vatsa, Avanti, Kosala and Magadha.
-In 537 BCE, Siddhartha Gautama attained the state of "enlightenment" in Bodh Gaya, Bihar.
-Around the same time, Mahavira who was born in a place called Kundalagrama in the ancient kingdom of Lachuar in Jamui District in modern-day Bihar.
+In 537 BC, Siddhartha Gautama attained the state of enlightenment in Bodh Gaya, Bihar.
+Many of the Buddha's chief disciples and contemporaries had their origins in modern-day Bihar including Śāriputra, Maudgalyayana and Mahākāśyapa.

+Around the same time, Mahavira was born to the Nāya tribe in modern-day Bihar near Vaishali.
 He was the 24th Jain Tirthankara, propagated a similar theology, that was to later become Jainism.
 However, Jain orthodoxy believes it predates all known time.
 The Vedas are believed to have documented a few Jain Tirthankaras and an ascetic order similar to the sramana movement.
-The Buddha's teachings and Jainism had doctrines inclined toward asceticism, and were preached in Prakrit, which helped them gain acceptance amongst the masses.
+The Buddha's teachings and Jainism had doctrines inclined toward asceticism and were preached in Prakrit, which helped them gain acceptance amongst the masses.
 They have profoundly influenced practices that Hinduism and Indian spiritual orders are associated with namely, vegetarianism, prohibition of animal slaughter and ahimsa (non-violence).

-While the geographic impact of Jainism was limited to India, Buddhist nuns and monks eventually spread the teachings of Buddha to Central Asia, East Asia, Tibet, Sri Lanka and South East Asia.
-Nalanda University and Vikramshila University one of the oldest residential universities were established in Bihar during this period.
+Vajjika league

+The Vajjika League was a league of republican tribal states under the leadership of the Licchavikas centred around the city of Vesālī.
+The other members of the league were the Vaidehas in the Mithila region, the Nāyikas of Kuṇḍapura, and the Vajji tribe proper, who were dependencies of the Licchavikas.
+The Mallakas, who were organised into two separate republics, were also part of the Vajjika League, although they were not dependencies of the Licchavikas and therefore maintained their independence and sovereign rights within the confederation, hence why Jain sources considered the Licchavikas and the neighbouring Mallakas of Kusinārā and Pāvā to be the republican states of Kāsī-Kosala.